marasanders/Swift-Demos/README.md

 What problem does it solve?
   It is fast and optimized for developing native ios apps.
+  Like C++ without the C - much less complicated than C++

 How does it solve the problem (conceptually)?
   Swift brings sensible functional elements into play, allowing us to reduce the amount of overhead for app construction.

 Why does one use it?